neutrofoton/neutrofoton.github.io/source/_posts/2016-03-27-configure-boost-c-plus-plus-on-xcode.markdown

     return 0;
 }
 ```
 The snipped code above just print text and write it to a text file.
-We just want to ensure the IDE can build and run the code with the included Boost libraries.
+We just want to ensure the IDE's compiler can compile and build the code that includes <a href="http://www.boost.org/">Boost</a> libraries.

 <ul>
   <li>